OleksiyRudenko/dev-env-git/README.md

 Check how your editor/IDE is [supported](https://editorconfig.org/#download).

-Copy `.editorconfig` with basic settings from this project to the root directory of your own projects. `cp ./.editorconfig ~/` will most likely do.
+Copy `.editorconfig` with basic settings from this project to the root directory of your own projects.

+If your own projects are located somewhere under your home directory (the default case) `cp ./.editorconfig ~/` will do.

 Your editor/IDE may require to enable `.editorconfig` somewhere in its settings.